 Student loans interest rates are the amount paid to borrow money from a lending institution, as the rate of interest determines the repayment amount.
 The higher the interest rate, the higher the repayments.
 Usually, you will find federal loans with low interest rates.
-Popular federal student loans include the Perkins, the Stafford, and Parent PLUS loans.
+Popular federal student loans include Direct and Parent PLUS loans.

 I am seriously considering taking out a private student loan, could you tell me more about private student loan rates?

 In general, private student loans are more expensive to pay off as compared to federal loans.
 But now, a lot of private lenders are offering cheaper options, the catch being that fees could dramatically increase the cost of the loan.
 The loan will have a relatively low interest rate but high fees will take its cost sky-high, so you should look for a loan with a somewhat higher interest rate and no fees.
 A simple way of balancing this equation is to remember that 3% to 4% in fees is about the same as a 1% higher interest rate.